 Needless to say, they were heady times for a young actor.
 I had a good steady job, my first boyfriend (also in the show), and saw just about every state in the country.
 Pretty much the plan I might have had in my head.

 But, with all that adulthood goodness came actual adult situations and real ‘life lessons.’

 It was in those days, working alongside this group of theatre professionals, that the AIDS epidemic creeped closer and closer into my life.

-Living in New York City I was, of course, aware and in-the-know about the horrific casualties occurring, especially in the gay community.
-But it was during this time that people I knew, people I worked with, were becoming ill from the virus.
+Living in New York City I was aware of the horrific casualties occurring, especially in the gay community.
+But it was during the CATS tour that people I knew, people I worked with, were becoming ill from the virus.

 Within the first year of my CATS experience, several in and around my theatre tribe passed away.
 Among those were our CATS dance supervisor, as well as Tony Award-winning director/choreographer Michael Bennett.